When it comes to packing, space in our backpacks is at a premium. Therefore it's no wonder we're always on the hunt for the best travel essentials.

-There are tactics which scammers use out on the streets which make it as easy as bumping into you to rip off all your passport and credit card information.
+There are tactics that scammers use out on the streets, which make it as easy as bumping into you to rip off all your passport and credit card information.

 Your passport and credit cards don't even need to be in plain sight.
 Scary, right?